Many California counties allow you to arrange to have a friend or a member of your family perform your civil marriage ceremony.

 - Attend training class.
 This varies in length of time from 20 minutes to 45 minutes.

 - At the time of Deputization, a copy of the marriage license must be provided.

-- At least two days prior to a scheduled training class, the request to be appointed as a Deputy Marriage Commissioner for a Day needs to be mailed or faxed as a written request (sample form) to the county clerk's office.
+- At least two days prior to a scheduled training class, the request to be appointed as a Deputy Marriage Commissioner for a Day may need to be submitted online to the county clerk's office.
 We recommend having the paperwork for the Deputization completed two weeks before your wedding.

 Check With County Clerk

 Not all counties in California participate in this program.
 It is very important that you contact the county clerk where you want to be married to verify that the Deputy for a Day program is offered.